jman11111/DS_REST_Topics/REST.md

 It is a simple key value cache but it can save time when something stored on a database doesnt change often but is accessed frequently, a listener can be used to detect when this change happens and can then update the cache, making it effective once again.

 ### Layered System
 A client should not be able to tell if it is connected to an end server or a middle man, and using an intermediate manager can add security and other features before it talks to the server.
+This requires that the client and server be very distinct, or in this case the interface and data access layer, because the data access layer can be comprised of more that a server.

 ### Client Side Scripts/Code
 The ability to send executable code to a client to extend its functionality is also a requirement of REST.